wtdcode/mdbx-remote/Readme.md

 Note `libclang-dev` is required to generate the libmdbx bindings.

+### Docker Image

+Alternatively, there is a [docker image](https://hub.docker.com/r/lazymio/mdbx-remote) provided to help setup.

 ### MDBX Utility

 `mdbx-remote` is shipped with an `mdbx` utlity.
 For example, spin up an RPC endpoint: